partharamanujam/webexhbs/Readme.md

   are automatically updated within the engine.
   See express.js in examples folder for usage details.

+### engine.registerViewsDir(dirpath, callback)

+  The handlebars engine provides an API for registering all files as views from a specified directory.
+The files within the directory are watch'ed for changes, and are automatically updated within the engine.
+  See express.js in examples folder for usage details.

 ### Express JS view-engine: engine.renderFile

   Use engine.renderFile as the view-engine for Express JS  environment.
+  Both the views-dir and partials-dir, when registered, are monitored for changes; these changes are updated automatically.

 ```js
 var express = require('express'),